MHaringa/insurancerating/docs/reference/add_relativities.md

 - model_variable:

   Character string.
 Existing variable in the GLM.
-Levels of this variable can be split into more detailed tariff groups.
+Levels of this variable can be split into more detailed tariff segments.

 - split_variable: